If you‘ve had any dental restorations in the past and want to straighten your teeth, can you get Invisalign with crowns, bridges or veneers?

 If you have any dental restorations, don’t be discouraged, as you may still be eligible for Invisalign treatment.
 Let’s get started and discuss exactly what Invisalign treatment is and how it works before we dive into Invisalign with crowns, bridges and veneers.

 What is Invisalign and how does it work?

-Invisalign is one of the most well-known and popular brands of clear aligners on the market.
-Treatment consists of a series of removable clear aligners that, when worn, apply pressure to certain parts of your teeth and mouth to gradually align your smile.
+Invisalign treatment consists of a series of removable clear aligners that, when worn, apply pressure to certain parts of your teeth and mouth to gradually align your smile.

 The aligners are custom made with Inivsalign’s special SmartTrack material and fit snugly to your teeth.
 You must wear them for 20-22 hours per day and only remove them to eat or drink anything besides water and to clean your aligner and teeth.

 If you have a moderate to severe case or need more complicated tooth movements you may need buttons, attachments and elastics to help apply further pressure or to fix an overbite or other misalignment issue.